 - number (n.)

-- c.1300, "sum, aggregate of a collection," from Anglo-French noumbre, Old French nombre and directly from Latin numerus "a number, quantity," from PIE root *nem- "to divide, distribute, allot" (related to Greek nemein "to deal out;" see nemesis).
+- c.
+1300, "sum, aggregate of a collection," from Anglo-French noumbre, Old French nombre and directly from Latin numerus "a number, quantity," from PIE root *nem- "to divide, distribute, allot" (related to Greek nemein "to deal out;" see nemesis).
 Meaning "symbol or figure of arithmetic value" is from late 14c.
 Meaning "single (numbered) issue of a magazine" is from 1795.
-The meaning "musical selection" (1885) is from vaudeville theater programs, where acts were marked by a number.
 Meaning "dialing combination to reach a particular telephone receiver" is from 1879; hence wrong number (1886).
+The modern meaning "musical selection" (1885) is from vaudeville theater programs, where acts were marked by a number.
+Earlier numbers meant "Harmony; proportion calculated by number," and "Verses, poetry" [Johnson].

 - number (v.)